JamesGJ5-Learning-To-Code/todo-list/README.md

 - Creating new project might alter order of projects in DOM
 - Will use classes for practice
 - Consider adding getters and setter to classes, but only if security requires
+- Try to make as many class properties private as possible

 # Step-By-Step Plan